codershubinc/Todo/README.md

-# Todo App
+# Your Book Web

 ## Overview

-This is a simple Todo application built with Next.js and Clerk for authentication.
-The app allows users to sign in and manage their tasks efficiently.
+This is a simple Todo application built with Next.js and appwrite .
+This app is best storage solution for cloud storage and database.

 ## Features

-- User authentication with Clerk
+- User authentication
-- Add, edit, and delete tasks
-- Responsive design
+- User can upload any type of data .

 ## Installation